October 5, 2017

 The George M. Murrell Home, a division of the Oklahoma Historical Society, is a National Historic Landmark, a certified Trail of Tears Site, and is listed on the National Register of Historic Places.
 It was the residence of two nieces of Cherokee Principal Chief John Ross and is the only remaining antebellum plantation home in Oklahoma.
 The museum is located at 19479 E. Murrell Home Road in Park Hill.

-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS please visit www.okhistory.org.